c-vandenberg/lammps-tutorials/README.md

 ## Introduction & Set Up

 LAMMPS (**L**arge-scale **A**tomic/**M**olecular **M**assively **P**arallel **S**imulator) is a classical molecular dynamics simulation (MD) program that models ensembles of particles in a liquid, solid, or gaseous state.
 It can model atomic, polymeric, biological, solid-state, granular, coarse-grained, or macroscopic systems using a variety of interatomic potentials (force fields) and boundary conditions.
-It can model 2d or 3d systems with sizes ranging from only a few particles up to billions.
+These can be 2-D or 3-D systems, with sizes ranging from only a few particles up to billions.

 In the most general sense, LAMMPS integrates Newton’s equations of motion for a collection of interacting particles.
 A single particle can be treated as atomistic (i.e. an atom, molecule or electron) or course-grained (a cluster of atoms, or a mesoscopic or macroscopic clump of material).
 The interaction models that LAMMPS includes are mostly short-ranged in nature; some long-range models are included as well.